-- teaching children to respect family boundaries such as privacy in sleeping, dressing and bathing
+- teaching children to respect family boundaries, such as privacy in sleeping, dressing and bathing

 - supervising Internet and television use

 If you suspect that a child or young person has been or is being sexually exploited, the NSPCC recommends you should not confront the alleged abuser.
-Confronting them may place the child in greater physical danger and may give the abuser time to confuse or threaten them into silence.
+Confronting them may place the child in greater danger and may give the abuser time to confuse or threaten them into silence.

 Instead, seek professional advice.
 Discuss your concerns with your local authority children’s services (safeguarding team), the police or an independent organisation such as the NSPCC.
-They may be able to provide advice on how to prevent further abuse and how to talk to your child to get an understanding of the situation.
+They may be able to provide advice on how to prevent further abuse and how to talk to the child to get an understanding of the situation.